endurance21/SignalProcessing/WEB AUDIO API /books/fundamentals.md

 * SAMPLE RATE
 * BIT DEPTH
 * Compression used ( eg MP3 , FLAC )
-* BIT RATE ( ever wondered those 320kp/s , 128kb/s thing on mp3 ....yeahhh those are bit-rates )
+* BIT RATE ( ever wondered about those 320kb/s , 128kb/s thing on mp3 ....yeahhh those are bit-rates )
 * pulse-code modulation (PCM).
 * USE OF DIRECTED GRAPHS ( yeah ! you heard it right , the best example of GRAPHS Data structures  is here peeps ! )
 * AUDIO CONTEXT